Hardware for Efficient Computing

 Jessica Bonham: Jessica.Bonham@epsrc.ukri.org (phone calls can be arranged via email)

-EPSRC will be running a webinar to provide information and answer questions about the scope of this call.
-The event will be held at 10:00–10:45 am Tuesday 9th June 2020 and will be recorded.
+On Tuesday 9th June 2020 EPSRC ran a webinar to provide information and answer questions about the scope of this call.